 Does Sunscreen Remove Acne Scars?

-Sunscreen does not directly remove acne scars, but it can help prevent further damage that can worsen the appearance of scars.
+Although sunscreen does not directly eliminate acne scars, it plays a crucial role in preventing additional damage that could potentially worsen the appearance of scars.

 Sun exposure can cause inflammation, hyperpigmentation, and discoloration in the skin, which can make acne scars more visible.